North West Hampshire’s MP, Kit Malthouse has issued a statement today after being asked to step down from his role as patron of Andover’s MS Society.

 In the statement, which is published in full below, Malthouse says that he did not seek the position. and had no desire to stay on if the members did not wish him to do so.

-Donna Birch, Chair of Andover’s MS Society told Andover & Villages, “We feel sadly let down by our patron’s actions.
+Donna Birch, Chair of Andover’s MS Society told Andover news website, Andover and Villages, “We feel sadly let down by our patron’s actions.

 “Enough stress has already been put on our members by the upheaval of the benefits system, this just adds to their worries.”